 - Consider whether you’ve reached your limit with a particular provider.
 If it is time to see a new headache specialist, research will take some time.
 Getting in to see one will take even longer — a six month wait for a new patient appointment is very common.

 - This may seem contradictory, but consider seeing a therapist if you aren’t already.
 They can help you work with the grief, fatigue, and exhaustion of living with a life-altering illness.
 Learning practical coping strategies will ease the grind of treatment management.

-Some patient advocates may be horrified that I appear to be recommending taking a break from treatment.
-I’m only suggesting that as a last resort — if you feel like you can keep it up, absolutely do so.
-The reality is that being sick is exhausting and we’re humans who have to deal with normal life on top of being sick.
+Taking a treatment break should be a last resort — if you feel like you can keep it up, absolutely do so.
+But if you need a respite, give yourself one.
+The reality is that being sick is exhausting and we’re humans who have to deal with normal life on top of migraine.
 We have finite resources.
 Sometimes the struggle to make another appointment and possibly face another disappointment is just too much.